Mount Yasur - Tanna Island

 What to Bring If Staying for a Couple of Days

-- Most so-called lodges are not only basic; we had mice, spiders, and cockroaches, but slept well in our own sleeping bag.
+- Most so-called lodges are on a very basic standard; we had mice, spiders, and cockroaches, but slept well in our own sleeping bag.

 - Enough drinking water.
 Our accommodation was running out of bottled water.
 We got to drink the rainwater only.
 Due to the massive ash in the air, it’s not advisable to drink.